International 9000 (COE)

 The COE version of the International 9000 is a series of cabover trucks that were produced by International Harvester and its corporate successor Navistar.
 Introduced in 1981 as the replacement for the Transtar II COE, two generations of the model line were produced in North America until 1998.
-Subsequent production continued into the 21st century in worldwide markets, where more restrictive length laws still favor the use of the configuration.
+Subsequent production continued into the 21st century for worldwide markets, where more restrictive length laws continue to favor the use of this configuration.

+In North America, International assembled the 9000 COE alongside the rest of its Class 8 truck lines in Chatham, Ontario, Canada.

-First generation (CO9600/CO9670; 1981-1988)
+First generation (CO9600/CO9670; 1981-1998)

 For 1981, International Harvester introduced the CO9670 cabover to replace the Transtar II CO4070 in production since 1974.
 Sharing its doors with the Transtar 4300, the C09670 featured a wider cab, and larger windows and windshield.
 The trapezoidal grille used on all large International cabovers since 1965 was redesigned to include the headlights.